 Psoriasis is a chronic skin disorder.
-It causes skin cells to grow abnormally fast and to build up on top of the skin.
+The most common form of psoriasis is plaque psoriasis, which causes skin cells to grow abnormally fast and to build up on top of the skin.
 These extra cells produce thick, shiny scales with dry, itchy red patches that are sometimes painful.
 The patches can be small or large and may vary in intensity over time.

-About 7.5 million people in the United States have psoriasis.
+About people in the United States have psoriasis.
 The exact cause of psoriasis isn’t known.
 However, psoriasis is more common among those with a family history of the condition.

 The symptoms of psoriasis may vary from person to person.
 Some of the more common symptoms include: